 Childhood memories of these stories, peppered with a few Hebrew greetings and Passover dishes my mother had managed to pick up, sewed my deepest appreciation and fascination about the people and religion of Judaism.
 This eventually led me to discover the oppressed and mostly un-known community of Jews in Kaifeng – they have lived in China for over a thousand years and look no different from their Chinese neighbours, but they are genetically tested to be Jews!

 Deepest curiosity and appreciation towards Mr Parker for what he has done for my family fuelled my obsession to do more for this long-forgotten civilisation that sits on the crossroad of the Holy Land and the Middle Kingdom.
 This eventually led to the founding of Chinese Jews, a student-led organisation aiming to research, protect, preserve, and share the legacy of Jews in China.
 As of September 15th 2019, our Website has reached 1,435 unique visitors, across 59 countries and our Facebook Page has 402 followers.

 The pinnacle of my research led to the publication of Jews in China: A History of Struggle which can be found from my humble school library to the renowned Wiener Library.

-As of September 1st, 2019, Pause for a Cause has reached youth in US, UK, Japan, HK and China and we have successfully assisted in turning 11 visions into reality.
+As of September 15th, 2019, Pause for a Cause has left footprints in HK, China, Japan, Morocco, UK and US and we have successfully assisted in turning over 13 visions into reality.
 Currently, we focus on five main blocks of service work — civil rights, cultural preservation, education, environmental advocacy, and social services.
 The future of humanity lies in the hands of the young and the path forward would be brightest if lit by passion, compassion and implementation.

 The Anne Frank Declaration was created to remember all the children who died in the wars and conflicts of the 20th century and to call upon all of us to make the world a place free of prejudice and hatred in the 21st century.